rbrundritt/offline-data-manager/Readme.md

 [Try the sample app](https://rbrundritt.github.io/offline-data-manager/samples/) - Note that all the UI is from the sample app.
 This library only provides an API interface for managing offline data workflows.

+> [!NOTE]
+> Since this code runs in JavaScript and will most likely be used within a website, the data it accesses either needs to be on the same domain or hosted on a server with CORS enabled.
+Alternatively, you can pass cross domain requests through a CORS enabled proxy.

 ---

 ## Features